congzhou09/click-password/README.md

 ### tips

-●Browser console will print "click-password info: config OK!" after click-password's initialization.
+● Browser console will print "click-password info: config OK!" after click-password's initialization.

-●Callback will be executed as long as pre-set sequence is clicked, match the pre-set sequence from the first click is not necessary.
+● Callback will be executed as long as pre-set sequence is clicked, match the pre-set sequence from the first click is not necessary.

-●Callback will be executed only once, only if the web page is reloaded.
+● Callback will be executed only once, only if the web page is reloaded.

+● The declaration file for use with TypeScript is located at "dist/click-password.d.ts".

 ### example